erickgnavar/k8s-update-deployment-image/README.md

 # Deploy to kubernetes action

-This action will run `kubectl` to update the given deployment container image
+This action will run `kubectl` to update the given deployment container with a new image

 ## Inputs